nebari-dev/nebari-slurm/README.md

-**EXPERIMENTAL** Note that QHub OnPrem is currently experimental
+**EXPERIMENTAL** Note that QHub HPC is currently experimental

-# QHub OnPrem
+# QHub HPC

-QHub OnPrem is an opinionated open source deployment of [jupyterhub](https://jupyterhub.readthedocs.io/en/stable/) based on an HPC jobscheduler.
-QHub OnPrem is a "distribution" of these packages much like [Debian](https://www.debian.org/) and [Ubuntu](https://ubuntu.com/) are distributions of [Linux](https://en.wikipedia.org/wiki/Linux).
+QHub HPC is an opinionated open source deployment of [jupyterhub](https://jupyterhub.readthedocs.io/en/stable/) based on an HPC jobscheduler.
+QHub HPC is a "distribution" of these packages much like [Debian](https://www.debian.org/) and [Ubuntu](https://ubuntu.com/) are distributions of [Linux](https://en.wikipedia.org/wiki/Linux).
 The high level goal of